Getting Sh-t Done

 It was all just so ... involved.

-The birth of Getting Sh*t Done
+The birth of Getting Sh-t Done

 For the next few months, I slowly evolved a method for personal organization, using just paper and pen.
 It was brutally simple, didn't require much forethought or planning, and kept me focused on the tasks at hand rather than on the task of organizing.
 And it worked.

 But it took a chance encounter with Dave Gray and a few other folks several months later in a San Francisco restaurant to realize that I actually had a system

-here (250,000+ views!).
+here.
 So with a bit of goading from the crew, I wrote it up and gave it a name: "Getting Sh-t Done", or GSD.
 It's quick, it's dirty, and it doesn't require a lot of preparation, special materials, or rigorous thinking.

-Create the Master List
+Step 1: Create the Master List

-Create the Daily List
+Step 2: Create the Daily List

-Early each morning, I sit down with my notebook (laptop closed, phone off, tablet in the bag) and open it to the next blank page.
-I write the day and date at the top, and pull forward the Post-It tab
+Early each morning, I sit down with my notebook (laptop closed, phone off) and open it to the next blank page.
+I write the day and date at the top, and pull forward the Post-It™ tab

 that I use to mark the current page.

 through its box (indicating it's been moved forward), and rewrite it on today's page.
 The goal is to move all open items onto the current page, and eventually have every box on prior pages filled with a check (it's done), a diagonal line (it's moved), or an X (I'm punting and will never do it).
 Once I've moved everything forward from a prior page, I put a check mark in the upper-right hand corner of that page to show it's closed out.

 Finally, I review my Master list for items that need to be addressed.
 Usually, a lot of them have already come through in the brain dump, but it helps me remember and stay focused on longer-term goals.

-Work the Daily List
+Step 3: Work the Daily List

 Next, I look at my entire Daily list, pick the top 3 or 4 most important items, and put little dots in their checkboxes.
-Then I get to work, cranking through my list and getting sh-t done, placing check marks as I complete my items.
+Then I get to work, cranking through the list and checking items off as they are completed.
 Once I've completed my priority items, I go back and put dots next to the next-most important items, and work on those ... on so on.

 The key, however, is to make sure that you're only working on things that are on the list.
 If something new comes up, add it to the list, and then re-prioritize.
 And for good measure, take a moment or two during the day to go back to Step 1 and revisit your Master List and Daily List, making sure that you're still focused on the most important things.

 And that's it!